 Beyond Science

-Beyond pure scientific research, CIESM is actively engaged in societal issues such as marine governance, ocean law, and economic concerns.
+Beyond pure scientific research, the Commission is actively engaged in societal issues such as marine governance, ocean law, and economic concerns.
 Its political independence and freedom enable the organization to make policy recommendations based solely on high-quality science.

 Below are some of the areas where CIESM is particularly involved.